|Mr. Greg Gardner, Executive Vice President

-Marlene Landini came to Oklahoma City Community College in September, 2009, and currently serves as Executive Vice President.
+Dr. Marlene Landini came to Oklahoma City Community College in September, 2009, and currently serves as Vice President for Government and Community Affairs.
 Before serving in her current position, she served as the Chief of Staff from 2016-2018, Acting Vice President for Administrative Services from 2015-2016 and served as the OCCC Director of Emergency Planning and Risk Management from 2013-2015.
 From 2010-2013, she served as the OCCC Aquatic Specialist, and the OCCC Health and Fitness Specialist.

 She holds a Bachelor of Arts degree in International Relations from the University of Southern California in Los Angeles, California, and a Juris Doctorate degree from Pepperdine University School of Law in Malibu, California.